 We have written two five-level General English coursebook series: Innovations, which was nominated for ESU award and two ELTons, and Outcomes, which is now in its second edition and has received widespread acclaim.
-We have also written Upper-intermediate Perspectives, part of a new secondary school course (also with NGL) which features talks from TED.
+We have also written the Upper-intermediate level of Perspectives, part of a new secondary school course (also with NGL) which features talks from TED.

 As trainers and methodologists, we have been strongly influenced by writing about lexical views of language and practice connected with lexical approaches.
-This has led us to write a methodology book, Teaching Lexically, in Delta Publishing’s multi-award-winning teacher development series.
+This has led us to write a methodology book, Teaching Lexically, part of Delta Publishing’s multi-award-winning teacher development series.
 You can do a face-to-face course based on this material as part of our London Summer School.

 We have written several teachers books and regularly write on teaching and language issues on our blog and for publications such as ETP, IATEFL Voices and New Routes.
 As speakers and trainers, we have conducted plenary presentations, talks, workshops and short courses in over 40 countries in Europe, Asia, the Middle East and South America.
 Our presentations and training has built a reputation for its excellent balance of theory and practical outcomes delivered in a highly engaging style.
 If you would like us to write something for you or provide a conference presentation contact email@example.com.